anamita/Natural-Language-Understanding-NodeRed-Lab/README.md

-# Session - 101 Lab: Use the Watson Natural Language Understanding Service in Your App in Less than 15 Minutes
+# Session - 101 Lab: Use the Watson Natural Language Understanding Service in Your App

 ## Hands-On Lab - THINK 2019